BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: Same story with the rest of the "Melee" gear, traditional melee should be the strongest form of melee.
 Stinger still has the advantage of a better delivery system as well as receiving splash bonuses.

-Torch - Capacity reduced by 70%, recharge rate buffed by 75%, recharge delay improved by 10%, fireball damage increase by 80%, fireball speed increased by 200%, fireball explosion radius increased by 300%.
+Torch - Capacity reduced by 70%, recharge rate buffed by 75%, recharge delay improved by 10%, fireball damage increase by 80%, fireball speed increased by 200%, fireball explosion radius increased by 300%, now always spawns with maximum shield parts.

 Void Rift - No change beyond what the Impaler and Black Hole have.